The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   console.log(a);
   console.log(b);
   ```
 The value of `b` after this code runs is still 10 because on line 57 we declared `a` and assigned it the value of `a` which hold a number value of `10`.
-On line 58 all we did was add 10 to `a` again and we never reassign `b` the new value of `a` so it remain the first value(10).
+On line 58 all we incremented `a` but we never reassign `b` the new value of `a` so it retains it's value.

 7. **Where does the following code throw an error?
 What type of error?
 Why?**
   ```javascript